Matthew Chapter Eleven

 Matthew 11:6

 These last words of Jesus to John's disciples can be confusing as we wonder what Jesus meant.
-We remember that the simple definition of blessed is "worry free"; but, what did Jesus mean when he said "stumble on account of me"?
-The concept brings to mind the picture of someone walking along and, without seeing something in their path, they trip and fall.
-This is basically what Jesus was describing as He is talking about people that are so focused on religion and rituals that they fail to see Him as the promised fulfillment of the words.
-They continue in their religious obligations instead of accepting the gift of salvation through His grace.
+We remember that the simple definition of blessed is "worry free"; but, what did Jesus mean when he said "offended by me"?
+He is talking about people that are so focused on religion and rituals that they fail to see him as the promised fulfillment of the words.
+They continue in their religious obligations instead of accepting the gift of salvation through his grace.
 This is what Paul would encounter and describe as "falling from grace" in his letter to the Galatians (see Galatians 5).

 Matthew 11:7-10